dadukhankevin/MindVirus/README.md

 **Ethical Considerations:**
 MindVirus is for research purposes only and should not be used for harmful activities.
 Users are expected to use it responsibly.

+**Roadmap**
+- Integrate with my project [Finch](https://github.com/dadukhankevin/Finch), a genetic algorithm library, to automatically generate and evolve MindViruses.
+- Add more prompts.
+- Research speciation, and evolutionary pressures as well as "species hopping".
+- Delete this if it turns out there actually are any bad use cases.
+(Like I've said, I can't think of any.
+Even most natural viruses are good!)

 **Disclaimer:**